fallewi/MIS/README.md

 Deployments are to be scheduled for each release.
 Contact architect for details.

-Deployments are typically triggered by the [@CLIENT_CODE Jenkins Deployment Job](http://jenkins.badevops.com/job/@CLIENT_CODE/) or hipchat, but can also be performed via the CLI.
+Deployments are typically triggered by the [MIS Jenkins Deployment Job](http://jenkins.badevops.com/job/MIS/) or hipchat, but can also be performed via the CLI.
 Each uses uses `bin/deploy` Environment script to checkout a git reference on defined web hosts, clear cache, etc.